Jexperto/AutoNumberSeeker/README.md

 # AutoNumberSeeker
-This program must seek autonumbers on image.
+This program must seek autonumbers on imageFile.
 "Must" is a key word.

 # Don't worry, be happy:)
 I hope, we can do it...